AmbiTyga/HikeOrientation/README.md

 We used BERT-base and ViT for creating representation of text and image respectively.

 ### Experiment
-In the [config.txt](MultiModalClustering/config.txt), change value under `--k` to specify number of centroids for K-Mean algorithm.
+Create a text file and input the total number of clusters for the K-mean algorithm to form.
+Specify the path to that text file to the argument `--k`.
+This will specify number of centroids for K-Mean algorithm.
 By default it is 2.

 Run following commands: